 2) High protein (HP) = 70 grams

 The purpose of this study was to assess the anabolic response to ingestion of calorie matched meals containing either 40 grams or 70 grams of protein to determine what is the optimal per meal dose of protein.
-Previously it has been claimed (and supported by some research) that the maximum amount of protein that can be used for muscle building purposes is around 35-40 grams per meal or 0.4 grams of protein per kilogram of body weight per meal.
-This study showed that both levels of protein intake resulted in pronounce anabolic responses, however, the high protein meal (70 grams) resulted in a significantly stronger anabolic response than the previously claimed “optimal” dose of 40 grams.
-The more positive net protein balance state achieved with the 70-gram protein dose was a result of a greater reduction in levels of protein breakdown, and to a lesser extent, a greater increase in levels of protein synthesis compared to the 40-gram protein dose.
+Previously it has been claimed (and supported by some research) that the maximum amount of protein used for muscle building purposes is around 35-40 grams per meal or 0.4 grams of protein per kilogram of body weight per meal.
+This study showed that both levels of protein intake resulted in pronounce anabolic responses.
+However, the high protein meal (70 grams) resulted in a significantly stronger anabolic response than the previously claimed “optimal” dose of 40 grams.
+In addition, the more positive net protein balance state achieved with the 70-gram protein dose resulted from a greater reduction in levels of protein breakdown, and to a lesser extent, a greater increase in levels of protein synthesis compared to the 40-gram protein dose.

-Considering these effects, it is no surprise that previous research only evaluating muscle protein synthesis rates after consuming protein concluded that 35-40 grams was the maximum amount of protein per meal that could be used for anabolic purposes.
-They were only looking at one side of the coin, and as we know muscle grows from a sustained positive protein balance state, thus examining changes in levels of muscle protein breakdown is also of paramount importance.
+Considering these effects, it is no surprise that previous research only evaluating muscle protein synthesis rates after consuming protein concluded that 35-40 grams were the maximum amount of protein per meal that could be used for anabolic purposes.
+However, they were only looking at one side of the coin.
+As we know, muscle grows from a sustained positive protein balance state.
+Thus examining changes in levels of muscle protein breakdown is also of paramount importance.

 As long as you’re consuming protein in the context of a mixed meal (i.e. with some carbs and fats), there’s no valid reason to be limiting the protein in that meal to 35-40 grams.
 You’re not going to be “wasting” protein, and you’ll actually be creating a more positive net protein balance state (i.e. more gains!) due to significantly decreasing muscle protein breakdown rates.